RIPAGlobal/scimitar/README.md

 ### Controllers

-If you use ActiveRecord, your controllers can potentially be extremely simple - at a minimum:
+If you use ActiveRecord, your controllers can potentially be extremely simple by subclassing [`Scimitar::ActiveRecordBackedResourcesController`](https://www.rubydoc.info/gems/scimitar/Scimitar/ActiveRecordBackedResourcesController) - at a minimum:

 ```ruby
 module Scim